aramasethu/low_resource_language_translation/token_analysis_results.md

 ## Interpretation

-### Token Fertility (Tokens per Word)
+### Tokens per Word
 - **English**: Typically ~1.3-1.5 tokens/word (well-represented in training)
 - **Low-resource languages**: Higher values (2-4+) indicate the tokenizer breaks words into more subword units
 - **High fertility = potential translation challenges**: More tokens needed to represent the same content

 ### Token Premium
-The 'token premium' for a language is the ratio of its fertility compared to English:
+The 'token premium' for a language is the ratio of token per word compared to English:
 - Premium = (tokens/word for language) / (tokens/word for English)
 - Higher premium means the model 'pays more' to represent that language